aubreyjonescreatives/react-recipes-app/README.md

 ## Continue to render your local API data using some combination of Cards, Avatars, List, etc. elements.
 These UI elements will be from the MUI version 5 package.

 1. Material UI version 5!
-My website has cards, icons, lists, etc from this cutting edge new design system.
-For example:
+My website has cards, icons, lists, etc. from this cutting edge new design system.
+Here is an example of what I import from Material UI 5:

 ```
 import Card from '@mui/material/Card';